Monitor dog arthritis with new app

 Mobility problems in dogs are not always easy to spot.
 In younger dogs, joint pain may show up as reluctance to play, difficulty in training, or even changes in behaviour such as aggression or unusual calmness.
 In older dogs, symptoms are often mistaken for simply “slowing down” with age.

-As part of the campaign, Dart Vale Veterinary Group Totnes is introducing clients to DogMA, a scientifically validated app developed by the University of Liverpool.
+As part of the campaign, participating veterinary clinics are introducing clients to DogMA, a scientifically validated app developed by the University of Liverpool.

 DogMA allows owners to assess their dog’s mobility at home using a structured questionnaire, to track changes over time, and to receive tailored advice on when to seek veterinary support.